Palexite/ZombieSurvival64/README.md

 Another reason is that I wanted a game I could play with my colleagues since we got bored with GoldenEye multiplayer on the N64.

 ## (Potential) Features
-- Can be emulated on realistic emulators like Ares, or played on the actual Nintendo 64 hardware if you desire.
+- Can be emulated on realistic emulators like Ares, or played on the actual Nintendo 64 hardware if you desire (requires memory expansion pack).

 - original art designed specifically to suit the N64 limitations.
 Music replication, models, textures, were handcrafted specifically for this game.